Ambrose Shea: Business career

+Political career

 Although he had been suggested as a candidate for the Newfoundland House of Assembly in 1842, Shea declined a nomination.
-In 1848 that he ran and won as a Liberal member for Placentia-St. Mary's and supported the campaign for responsible government.
+In 1848, he ran and won as a Liberal member for Placentia-St. Mary's and supported the campaign for responsible government.
 He was also the party's spokesman on reciprocity with the United States and was a delegate to negotiations in Washington in 1853.

 In the first responsible government election in 1855, Shea was elected to the House of Assembly from St. John's West, and was appointed Speaker.

 However, tensions soon arose between those members who were immigrants to Newfoundland, and those, including Shea, who were born there.
 There were also difficulties between Shea and Prime Minister John Kent, who took office in 1858.
 Despite the conflicts, the Liberals retained power after the 1859 election.
 Shea won elected from Burin and remained Speaker after the election.
 He was absent much of the time from the fall session of 1860, and many believed that he was organizing a covert campaign against Kent.

 When the Kent government collapsed, and Hugh Hoyles was invited to form a minority Conservative government in 1861, Shea was offered a cabinet post but declined.
 In the election held that year, Shea was elected in Placentia.
 The Liberals were soundly defeated.
 After Kent's departure, Shea became party leader.

 When the invitation to the Quebec Conference arrived in 1864, Shea acted as one of two delegates, along with F. B. T. Carter.
 He was an enthusiastic supporter of the Quebec Resolutions, giving a speech in their favour at a dinner in Montreal.
 Upon his return to Newfoundland, however, he found that his enthusiasm was not shared by much of the population.
 Once again, Shea found himself in the minority of political opinion during debates on the subject in 1865.

 As one of the few Catholic supporters of the idea, Shea was invited to join a coalition cabinet under Carter.
 However, his presence there drew much criticism and provoked many anti-Confederation attacks, to the point where he was unable to sway even Catholic opinion in favour of union.
 His plan to promote union by employing Newfoundlanders on the construction of the Intercolonial Railway (ICR) was unsuccessful, as many men either failed find work on the line, or drifted away without returning to the island.